dhwon0916/FCSIA-Tweak/README.md

 # Google Chrome Extensions for FCSIA Website

-Welcome to the README page for the Chrome extensions developed to enhance the functionality and user-friendliness of the [FCSIA Event Website](https://event.fcsia.com/).
-These tools are specifically designed to streamline administrative tasks for administrators at Innovation Academy High School.
-Below, you'll find details about the two extensions, their features, and how to use them effectively.
+These Chrome extensions enhance the functionality and user-friendliness of the [FCSIA Event Website](https://event.fcsia.com/).
+They streamline administrative tasks for administrators at Innovation Academy High School.
+Below are details about the extensions, their features, and usage instructions.

 ## Overview